riston/topmovie/README.md

 # Topmovie

 Scrape the subclub.eu movie listing page and aggregate the results.
+Showing the top movies based on the downloaded subtitles.
+[Demo](https://top-subclub.herokuapp.com)

 ## Some of the query examples